justinknguyen/Pi-Guide/Raspberry Pi Zero 2 W/Installed Programs/02 - Watchdog.md

     ```
     sudo nano /etc/systemd/system.conf
     ```
-    Then uncomment and set the following lines to:
+    Then uncomment by removing the `#` and set the following lines to:
     ```
     RuntimeWatchdogSec=10
     RebootWatchdogSec=10min